Guantánamo Periodic Review Guide

 2. Precleared, No Review

-Seven captives were cleared by a 2009-2010 task force for release with security arrangements, and don’t need their cases heard by the Periodic Review Board.
-At left, Yemeni Muideen Adeen al Sattar, whose citizenship is not known.
-A leaked 2008 prison profile says he was born in Dubai, the UAE, and thought to be a citizen of Pakistan, Burma and the UAE, although apparently none claimed him.
+Three captives were cleared by a 2009-2010 task force for release with security arrangements, and don’t need their cases heard by the Periodic Review Board.
+Above, Muideen Adeen al Sattar, whose citizenship is not known.
+A leaked 2008 prison profile says he was born in Dubai, the UAE, and has been thought to be a citizen of Pakistan, Burma and the UAE, although apparently none claimed him.

 NAME